-The purpose of this policy is to set forth the investment objectives and parameters for the management of public funds of the City of Fort Lauderdale, Florida (hereinafter "City").
+The purpose of this Investment Policy (hereinafter "Policy") is to set forth the investment objectives and parameters for the management of public funds of the City of Fort Lauderdale, Florida (hereinafter "City").
 These policies are designed to safeguard the City's funds, the availability of operating and capital funds when needed, and an investment return competitive with comparable funds and financial market indices.